Portfolio-Allan-Rolle/100AngularChallenges/README.md

 83. Build a pipe that converts a value from one currency to another using a provided exchange rate.
 84. Build a pipe that formats a raw string of numbers into a well-structured phone number format.
 85. Build a pipe that converts a file size in bytes to a more human-readable format, such as KB, MB, or GB.
+86. Build a pipe that displays a human-friendly representation of a timestamp.